Debt-freedom is possible

 So why does God want us to be prosperous?
 He wants us to be blessed so that we can go out and be a blessing to someone else!
-If we are the ones who are broke then we cannot give bread to someone who is hungry nor will we be able to spread the gospel.
+If we are the ones who are always broke then we cannot give bread to someone who is hungry and we will not be able to spread the gospel.
+Simple as that.

 And how can you go and lay hands on someone who is sick if you are the one lying in hospital?
 So you see we need to operate from a place of abundance.
 Let Satan never ever make you believe that it is wrong to want abundance in your life.
 We are meant to have abundance in our lives and to be blessed so that we can be a blessing to others.

 For a more in-depth study on debt-freedom from a Christian perspective please also see Kenneth Copeland Ministries series on debt-freedom.

 Sign up to our newsletter to stay up to date with the latest at The Victorious Believer!

 Please also visit our shop for beautiful Christian inspired printable/downloadable items.